-The major proposed changes for workers’ compensation claimants:
+The newly approved rules for workers’ compensation claimants:

 - Before prescribing medications, doctors must at least consider prescribing acupuncture, massage, physical therapy, and functional restoration This means insurance companies may have to pay for alternative treatment for injured workers if a doctor prescribes it.
 Until now, patients experiencing pain often had to pay out of pocket for alternative pain management, even if that treatment controlled their pain and helped them get back to work.

 - A doctor cannot prescribe more than one “targeted controlled substance” during the first 12 weeks of treatment after an accident.
 Also, during that 12-week period, the doctor can only prescribe a low number of pills at a time, and never more than a 5-day supply at a time.
 This rule is intended to discourage overuse or the selling of prescription drugs to others.